rixx/books.rixx.de/data/reviews/lemony-snicket/the-ersatz-elevator/index.md

   rating: 3
 ---

 Ehh.
-Hating on trendy people is a bit boring, but it wasn't too bad.
+Hating on trendy people is boring, but it wasn't too bad.